group with the mountain bikes ready for the malaga pass

 Santa Teresa

-Once we arrive in Santa Teresa, we will have free time to zip-line or go for a walk and have a drink in one of its typical bars.
-Finally we will have dinner together in a local restaurant and spend the night in a hostel.
+Once we arrive in Santa Teresa, we will have free time to go zip lining or go for a walk and have a drink in one of its typical bars.
+Finally we will have dinner together in a local restaurant and spend the night in our exclusive Sky Lodge Domes.

 tourists enjoying the hot springs of Cocalmayo in peru

-DAY 3 Santa Teresa - Hydroelectric - Aguas Calientes
+DAY 3 Santa Teresa - Hydroelectric power plant - Aguas Calientes

-After breakfast we will start the trek to Hidroeléctrica (1,900 masl) along an ancient Inca trail.
+After breakfast we will start the trek to Hidroeléctrica (6233,6 ft or 1900m.) by an old Inca trail.
 After two hours we will arrive to some waterfalls coming from the glaciers, where we will have time to rest.

 girl walking across a metal bridge on the road to hidroelectrica

-Upon arrival at the Hidroelectrica we will have lunch with the whole group in one of the restaurants to regain strength before the last stage of the trek: a 9 km route that runs along the tracks of the emblematic train that goes to Machu Picchu.
+Upon arrival at the Hidroelectrica we will have lunch with the whole group in one of the restaurants to regain strength before the last stage of the trek: a 5,59 miles route (9km) that runs along the tracks of the emblematic train that goes to Machu Picchu.
 The trail is located in an incredible valley where the vegetation has already been completely transformed into high jungle.

-people walking along the train tracks linking hidroelectrica with aguas calientes
+people walking along the railroad tracks linking hidroelectrica with aguas calientes

 Aguas Calientes